lsrur/codeblade/README.md

 ### Template parameters
-Codeblade allows you to specify one or multiple (comma separated with no spaces) parameters that will be passed to the template:
+CodeBlade allows you to specify one or multiple (comma separated with no spaces) parameters that will be passed to the template:

 ```
-php artisan codeblade:make mytemplate mytable --params=flag,foo=bar
+php artisan CodeBlade:make mytemplate mytable --params=flag,foo=bar
 ```

 Those parameters will be usable from the template as follows: